sandialabs/slycat/docs/POST-Model-Files.rst

   remote files, specify the "sids" and "paths" parameters with a session id and remote filepath for each file to upload.
 In either case specify the boolean "input" parameter, the name of a parsing plugin in "parser", and one or more artifact names using "names".
+Additional parameters will be passed to the parsing plugin.

   :param mid: Unique model identifier.
   :type mid: string